 This procedure is used by our implant dentist in Delta for patients who need an upper jaw implant, because the upper is usually not sufficiently stable to hold implants on its own.
 Equine bone is added to the human donor bone, because it is very similar to human bone with the exception that it doesn’t dissolve as quickly.
 The equine bone provides support for the human bone to grow inside the sinus cavity.
 This bone grafting process takes between 8 and 12 months to heal.

 In some cases, patients who need only a minor bone graft might be able to have it done at the same time as their implant surgery.
 The qualified practitioners at our North Delta dentist practice will be able to take that decision.

 Is Bone Grafting Painful?

-Bone grafting is not usually a painful procedure, and it is performed on an outpatient basis by our top-rated dentist in North Delta under general sedation.
+Bone grafting is not usually a painful procedure, and it is performed on an outpatient basis by our Professional Dentist in North Delta under general sedation.
 After the procedure you’ll receive antibiotics to prevent infection and pain medication if you need it.
 Once the bone graft heals and fuses with your natural bones, you’ll be ready to have your dental implants fitted.
 There is no specific timeframe for this process because each patient is different, but our implant dentist in Delta will examine you regularly and be able to tell you when you’re ready for the implants.

 After your bone graft has completely healed, you’ll be ready to have the implant surgery performed.
-It’s important to discuss your entire personal medical history with our top-rated dentist in North Delta to ensure we understand all the risks and benefits of surgery in your case.
+It’s important to discuss your entire personal medical history with our dentist in North Delta to ensure we understand all the risks and benefits of surgery in your case.
 If your dentist determines you are a good candidate for the procedure, you can look forward to having a brand new, long-lasting smile within the year.